michaelrsweet/lprint/DOCUMENTATION.md

     sudo systemctl restart lprint.service

+If you've run the server by hand, just use the "shutdown" sub-command and then run the server again:

+    sudo lprint shutdown
+    sudo lprint server

 > *Note:* When you install the LPrint snap on Linux or the package on macOS, the
 > server is automatically run as root.
 When you install from source, a
 > `launchd` (macOS) or `systemd` (all others) service file is installed but not